 Early Cycling Career

-Robbie McEwen began riding BMXs and was a national champion before switching to road cycling aged 18.
+Often misspelt as Robbie McEwan, Robbie McEwen began riding BMXs and was a national champion before switching to road cycling aged 18.
 In modern terms, he turned pro quite late at 24 when Rabobank signed him in 1996.
 In comparison, Egan Bernal has already won the Tour de France before that age!
-His took his first pro victory by outsprinting the king of the early 1990s Green Jersey – Djamolidine Abdujaparov.
+He took his first pro victory by outsprinting the king of the early 1990s Green Jersey – Djamolidine Abdujaparov.
 McEwen himself completed his first Tour de France in 1997 but only managed a best stage finish of 4th.
 His 6 top-10 finishes were a decent start though.

 At this point in his career, McEwen was a fairly respectable Spring Classics rider.
 Finishes of 12th at Dwars Door Vlaanderen, 23rd at Gent Wevelgem and 26th at E3 Harelbeke in 1997 weren’t bad for a rider destined to be a sprinter.
 The following year, he came close to a stage win at the Tour de France.
 He finished 2nd as the race finished its jaunt to Ireland in Cork.